 Once you’re sure the motor runs in forward, untwist the wires.
 Slide a piece of heat shrink tubing over the wire, then twist the wires.
 Hit them with a touch of solder to hold them together, then fold them over.
 Slide the heat shrink tubing over the splice and shrink it with a hair dryer.
 Now the splice is properly and safely insulated.
 If you solder better than me and you’re careful how you fold the wires, you can barely even notice the shrink tubing is there.

 If you’d rather fix a reverse unit than remove it entirely, I have a separate post on fixing Marx reverse units.
 Fixing a reverse unit takes an hour the first time you do it.
 Bypassing a reverse unit only takes a few minutes, so I don’t blame you if you go for the quick fix first.
+Just be sure not to cut wires too short, so as to not limit your options in the future.
+After you fix it, you can always go back in and add a reverse lockout switch if you want.

 You can also do a similar process on Lionel motors to run them without an e-unit.